 The Community Connections Program for youth provides services to newcomers to encourage social, cultural and professional interactions to help them in their settlement journey to Canada.
 This is a registered program for Permanent Residents and Government Assisted Refugees.

 Flex Your Head was developed to help youth think about, talk about, and understand issues of mental health and wellness within a safe, fun, and welcoming environment.
 In an active, peer-based format, youth are given the knowledge, skills, and strategies to cope with stress and distress and promote positive mental health and wellness.

-Positive Spaces is a youth-led initiative whose purpose is to support 2SLGBTQIA+ youth.
+Positive Space is a youth-led initiative whose purpose is to support 2SLGBTQIA+ youth.
 Youth will have access to a safe space where they can share their struggles and joys around their sexual orientation and gender identities.
 The youth will set out the agenda, and how the program will run with staff supporting program planning and cover topics such as relationships, safety, and outreach.